caltechlibrary/dataset/README.md

   data store
 - it is not a general purpose database system
-- it stores all keys in lower case in order to deal with file systems that are not case sensitive, compatibility needed by pairtrees
+- it stores all keys in lower case in order to deal with file systems that are not case sensitive, compatibility needed by a pairtree
 - it stores collection names as lower case to deal with file systems that are not case sensitive
 - it does not have a built-in query language, search or sorting